vitaly-t/pg-promise/README.md

 **NOTE:** The library will throw an error instead of making the call, if `options.extend` is set to a non-empty value other than a function.

+---
+#### noLocking

+By default, the library locks its protocol to read-only access, as a fool-proof mechanism.
+Specifically for the `extend` event this serves as a protection against overriding existing properties or trying to set them at the wrong time.

+If this provision gets in the way of using a mock-up framework for your tests, you can force the library to deactivate most of the locks by setting `noLocking=true` within the options.

 ## Library de-initialization

 When exiting your application, you can make the following call: